hapijs/joi/API.md

 You can provide a custom `comparator` function that takes 2 parameters to compare.
 This function should return whether the 2 parameters are equal or not, you are also **responsible** for this function not to fail, any `Error` would bubble out of Joi.

+Note: remember that if you provide a custom comparator, different types can be passed as parameter depending on the rules you set on items.

 Be aware that a deep equality is performed on elements of the array having a type of `object`, a performance penalty is to be expected for this kind of operation.

 ```js